 1822: English mathematician Charles Babbage conceives of a steam-driven calculating machine that would be able to compute tables of numbers.
 The project, funded by the English government, is a failure.
 More than a century later, however, the world’s first computer was actually built.

 1890: Herman Hollerith designs a punch card system to calculate the 1880 census, accomplishing the task in just three years and saving the government $5 million.
-He establishes a company that would ultimately become IBM (IBM was founded in 1911).
+He establishes a company that would ultimately become IBM.

 1937: J.V.
 Atanasoff, a professor of physics and mathematics at Iowa State University, attempts to build the first computer without gears, cams, belts or shafts.

 1941: Atanasoff and his graduate student, Clifford Berry, design a computer that can solve 29 equations simultaneously.
 This marks the first time a computer is able to store information on its main memory.